 Fire departments need to adopt "Cultural Change."
-Despite improvements in personal protective equipment (PPE), apparatus safety devices, more availability of training, greater emphasis on firefighter health and wellness, and decreases in the number of fires and dollar loss due to fires, the rate of on-duty firefighter death and injury has remained relatively unchanged in the past four decades.
-NFFF's 16 Firefighter Life Safety Initiatives (FLSIs) are directly related to this effort.
+Despite improvements in personal protective equipment (PPE), apparatus safety devices, more availability of training, greater emphasis on firefighter health and wellness, and decreases in the number of fires and dollar loss due to fires, the rate of on-duty firefighter death and injury has remained relatively un-changed in the past four decades.
+NFFF's 16 Firefighter Life Safety Initiatives (FLSIs)2 are part of this effort to decrease death and injury.

-FLSI 1 states: "Define and advocate the need for a cultural change within the fire service relating to safety; incorporating leadership, management, supervision, accountability, and personal responsibility."
-Merriam-Webster defines "culture" as: "a way of thinking, behaving, or working that exists in a place or organization."
+FLSI 1 states "Define and advocate the need for a cultural change within the fire service relating to safety; incorporating leadership, management, supervision, accountability, and personal responsibility."
+Merriam-Webster defines "culture" as "a way of thinking, behaving, or working that exists in a place or organization."